Paraguay moves Israel embassy back out of Jerusalem

 “One of the most complex components of the conflict (between Israel and the Palestinians) is the status of Jerusalem,” Castiglioni said, and Paraguay believes it should be negotiated between the parties involved — a position still held by most nations.

-The about-turn prompted Israel to take the drastic step of closing its embassy in Asuncion and warning that Paraguay’s decision will worse relations between the countries.
+The about-turn prompted Israel to announce the drastic step that it was closing its embassy in Asuncion and warning that Paraguay’s decision will worsen ties between the countries.

 “Israel views very seriously Paraguay’s exceptional decision which will strain the relations between the countries,” said a statement from Prime Minister Benjamin Netanyahu’s office.

-The Palestinians, who were infuriated by the embassy moves, particularly America’s, celebrated the reversal.
+The Palestinians, who were infuriated by the embassy moves, particularly America’s, celebrated Paraguay’s reversal.
 In a statement, the Palestinian Foreign Ministry said Paraguay had pledged two weeks ago to return the embassy to Tel Aviv during a visit by Foreign Minister Riad al-Malki to the country.

 The statement said Malki “expresses his appreciation and gratitude to the Paraguayan president and his foreign minister for moving the embassy back and for their commitment to international law.”

-The Palestinians want the city’s eastern sector as capital of a hoped-for state, while Israel sees the entire city as its eternal, undivided capital.
+The Palestinians want Jerusalem’s eastern sector as capital of a hoped-for state, while Israel sees the entire city as its eternal, undivided capital.
 Israel captured east Jerusalem in the 1967 Mideast war along with the Gaza Strip and the West Bank, territories the Palestinians want for their future state.

 Most countries have maintained their embassies in Tel Aviv so as to not prejudge the outcome of peace talks between Israel and the Palestinians.